 The Project Description will be available to local communities, residents, organizations and regulators, during a public comment and consultation period.
-The Project Description and the input and comments received, as well as any requirements for changes or additional studies, will serve as the basis of further environmental studies that will form the basis for the permitting process.
+The Project Description and the input and comments received, as well as any requirements for changes, will serve as the basis of further environmental studies, if required, and will form the basis for the last stage of the environmental permitting process.
+The Company expects the filing of the Project Description/Notification with the Czech Ministry of the Environment to be made in early calendar 2020 and that the complete Environmental Impact Assessment (EIA) documentation will be submitted to the Czech Ministry of the Environment by the third quarter of calendar 2020.